 Properties and characterization of engineering materials.
 The behavior of engineering materials is studied experimentally to develop an understanding of properties important in materials selection and engineering design.
 Structure-property-processing relationships are discussed.
 Topics include stress, strain, strength, stiffness, thermal expansion, hardness, tensile and bending tests, strain gages, corrosion, microstructure of metals, polymers, ceramics and composites.

-Pre-Req: CHEM 1210 Chemistry I; and Mechanical Engineering majors only.
+Pre-Req: CHEM 1210 Chemistry I; and Mechanical Engineering or Industrial Engineering majors only.

 Pre-Req: 22.200 Mechanical Eng Project I.